Leptoquark

-Leptoquarks are hypothetical particles that would interact with quarks and leptons.
+In physics, leptoquarks are hypothetical particles that would interact with quarks and leptons.
 Leptoquarks are color-triplet bosons that carry both lepton and baryon numbers.
 Their other quantum numbers, like spin, (fractional) electric charge and weak isospin vary among models.
 Leptoquarks are encountered in various extensions of the Standard Model, such as technicolor theories, theories of quark–lepton unification (e.g., Pati–Salam model), or Grand Unified Theories based on SU(5), SO(10), E_{6}, etc. Leptoquarks are currently searched for in experiments ATLAS and CMS at the Large Hadron Collider in CERN.

 In March 2021, there were some reports to hint at the possible existence of leptoquarks as an unexpected difference in how bottom quarks decay to create electrons or muons.
 The measurement has been made at a statistical significance of 3.1σ, which is well below the 5σ level that is usually considered a discovery.

 Overview

 Leptoquarks, if they exist, must be heavier than any of the currently known elementary particles, otherwise they would have already been discovered.
 Current experimental lower limits on leptoquark mass (depending on their type) are around 1 TeV/c2 (i.e., about 1000 times the proton mass).

 By definition, leptoquarks decay directly into a quark and a lepton or an antilepton.
 Like most of other elementary particles, they live for a very short time and are not present in ordinary matter.

 However, they might be produced in high energy particle collisions such as in particle colliders or from cosmic rays hitting the Earth's atmosphere.

 Like quarks, leptoquarks must carry color and therefore must also interact with gluons.
 This strong interaction of theirs is important for their production in hadron colliders (such as the Tevatron or LHC).